Dental Implants in Champaign and Charleston IL

 Implants are substitute tooth roots or root replacements that can be used for upper and lower teeth.
 Much like artificial knees, hips or other prosthetic devices, dental implants are made of biologically-compatible materials such as titanium.

-First, Dr. Seibert or Dr. Suleiman-Ata will place the implant into your jawbone and cover it completely with your gums.
+First, Dr. Seibert will place the implant into your jawbone and cover it completely with your gums.
 During the healing period of approximately 4-6 months, the implant stays under the gum tissue and is allowed to fuse (integrate) to the surrounding bone and become anchored.
-The length of time required for healing depends on the quantity and quality of jawbone and your body’s biological make up.
+The length of time required for healing depends on the quantity and quality of jawbone and your body’s biological makeup.
 While the area is healing, a temporary crown or temporary partial denture (flipper) fabricated by your general dentist can be worn over the implant site.

 The advantages of dental implants are:

-- Cosmetic: Implants look as natural and healthy as real teeth.
+- Cosmetic: Implants look as natural and as healthy as real teeth.